St Matthew's Hospital: 20th century

 A new detached chapel, named St Matthew's Church, was added to the complex in January, 1900.
 A nurse's residence was built in 1914.
 During the First World War, several county asylums were converted to military hospitals and their patients were transferred to Burntwood Asylum.
 During the 1920's, the asylum was renamed the Burntwood Mental Hospital.
 New Emergency Medical Services were added at the beginning of World War II to accommodate civilian casualties in air raids.
 During the early 1940's, casualties from the Birmingham Blitz were transferred to Burntwood Hospital and housed within the grounds in Nissen huts.
 From 1940 to 1947, the asylum took in emergency civilian and military patients, including the first group of 242 soldiers evacuated after the Battle of Dunkirk.
 The hospital joined the National Health Service and became St Matthew's Hospital in 1948.

 Closure and redevelopment

 After the introduction of Care in the Community in the early 1980s, a new government policy of treating and caring for mentally disabled people in their homes rather than in an institution, St Matthew's hospital went into decline and later closed in 1995.
 The remaining patients either joined local community care programs or were transferred into private psychiatric hospitals.
 The contents of the building remained in place as the buildings were abandoned.
-A decision was made by the Burntwood council to demolish the remaining buildings and use the site for a new residential development.
+A decision was made by the Lichfield District Council to demolish the remaining buildings and use the site for a new residential development.
 Buildings that escaped being demolished were St Matthew's Social club, the administrative building and the chapel.
 The new development with 332 houses was completed in 1999.The administration building was subsequently converted into apartments and the chapel became a children's nursery.